 What You Need

-Gather everything before you start.
-Working with a clean, organized surface reduces contamination risk.
+Gather everything before beginning.
+A clean, organized surface reduces contamination risk.

 Required equipment:

 - Bacteriostatic water (BAC water) - Sterile water containing 0.9% benzyl alcohol as a preservative.
-This is the standard for multi-dose vials.
+This is the standard for multi-dose vials (Bacteriostatic Water for Injection, USP, DailyMed/FDA).
 Available in 10ml or 30ml vials.

 - Insulin syringes - 1ml (100-unit) syringes with 29g or 30g needles for drawing and injecting.
-You need at least two: one for reconstitution, one for dosing.
+At least two are needed: one for reconstitution, one for dosing.

 - Alcohol swabs - 70% isopropyl alcohol pads for sterilizing vial tops.

-- Peptide vial - Your lyophilized peptide.
-Should contain a small disc or puck of white/off-white powder at the bottom.
+- Peptide vial - The lyophilized peptide.
+It should contain a small disc or puck of white/off-white powder at the bottom.

 - Sharps container - For safe disposal of used needles.
-Never recap and reuse needles.
+Needles should never be recapped and reused (Safe Injection Practices, CDC).

 Optional but helpful: